 If the soft reset didn’t work, it’s time to try the more drastic forced restart.
 Options for doing this differ by the iPhone model.
 But for iPads and iPod Touch, it’s pressing Home and Power at the same time until you see the Apple Logo, then release.

 How-To Perform a Forced Restart on iPhone models

-- On an iPhone X or iPhone 8 or iPhone 8 Plus: Press and quickly release the Volume Up button.
+- On an iPhone 8 or above or iPad with no home button: Press and quickly release the Volume Up button.
 Then press and immediately release the Volume Down button.
-Finally, press and hold the Side button until you see the Apple logo
+Finally, press and hold the Side/Top button until you see the Apple logo

 Temporarily Disconnect WiFi on your MacBook

 The other trick that works well when your Airdrop doesn’t cooperate between your MacBook and iDevice is around the Wi-Fi connection on your MacBook.